MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 :::image type="content" source="./media/incident-response-playbook-phishing/managedusersip.png" alt-text="manageduseripaddress]":::

-Or you can use the AzureADIncidentResponse PowerShell module.
+Or you can use this command from the AzureADIncidentResponse PowerShell module:

 ```powershell
 Get-AzureADIRSignInDetail -IpAddress 1.2.3.4 -TenantId 536279f6-1234-2567-be2d-61e352b51eef -RangeFromDaysAgo 29 -RangeToDaysAgo 3 -OutGridView